 Keeping the food safe

-When handling food it is always important to follow these few basic steps:
+When handling food, it is important to follow these few basic steps:

-- Clean and wash the food before donating and before preparing foods from the exchange
+- Clean and wash food before donating and before preparing food from the exchange

 - Maintain good hygiene when handling food